peak8/rhubarb-pi/KIOSK-SETUP.md

     sed -i 's/"exited_cleanly":false/"exited_cleanly":true/; s/"exit_type":"[^"]\+"/"exit_type":"Normal"/' ~/.config/chromium/Default/Preferences
     ```

+    Remove the chromium cache.
+If there is an error retrieving the React app, I do want to see the previous cached view.

+    ```
+    rm -rf ~/.cacher/chromium
+    ```

     Run the Chromium browser in kiosk mode.
 Pass in an environment variable ($KIOSK_URL) that contains the URL of the Web app to launch.

     ```